A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Set Clear Objectives

-• Increased visitors from all over the internet to your website?
+• Increased website visitors from new sources on the internet

 Select One Variable to Test

-If you change several variables between your emails with no controls and notice one email group performing much better than the other, how will you manage and determine which variable theory caused this successful performance?
+For example, if you change several variables between emails with no controls and notice one email group performing much better than the other, how will you manage and determine the reasons behind an uptick or downturn in performance?

 Segment Your Audience